the-pudding/svelte-starter/README.md

 ## Notes

-Must put browser-dependent modules with dynamic load in `onMount`:
+For Sapper render, must put browser-dependent modules with dynamic load in `onMount`:

 ```
 onMount(async () => {